Does Truck Toolbox Quality Matter?

 Quality Materials

-Aluminum is a good alternative to steel.
-It weighs much less than steel but is nearly as strong.
+Aluminum truck boxes are a good alternative to steel.
+They weigh much less than steel but are nearly as strong.
 Best of all, aluminum doesn’t rust.
 But aluminum toolboxes typically cost more than steel.
 CTA offers boxes made from smooth and tread plate aluminum.

 Security Features